kylln20/WRO_FE_2023-24/README.md

  cv2.bilateralFilter(image, d=9, sigmaColor=75, sigmaSpace=75)
 ```

 but the program slowed from 30 fps down to 8 fps.
-If one could find a way to optimize the Raspberry Pi 4's performance or make our obstacle challenge code more efficient, these operations could be performed easily leading to more accurate object detection.
+If one could optimize the Raspberry Pi 4's performance or make our obstacle challenge code more efficient, these operations could be performed easily leading to more accurate object detection.

 [^3]: The colour masks used for each object still depend on the environment the car is in.
 We had difficulties getting the program to perform well in a room with yellow-tinted lights instead of white LEDs, especially before switching to LAB.
 This required changing the colour masks when running the car in that environment.
 An existing code that was useful for finding/adjusting colour masks was from an [OpenCV tutorial](https://docs.opencv.org/3.4/da/d97/tutorial_threshold_inRange.html), which was modified to be the ColourTesterLAB.py code.